Otto prints

-Hind puts it, or perhaps marriage caskets or small boxes of confectionary given as presents at weddings, betrothal ceremonies or the like, after which they might be reused by the recipient.
+Hind puts it, or perhaps marriage caskets or small boxes of confectionery given as presents at weddings, betrothal ceremonies or the like, after which they might be reused by the recipient.

 Many of the prints have one or two blank shields or other spaces for heraldry; in some of the examples coats of arms have been added in ink, which was evidently the intention.
 Those with two spaces suggest they were related to a marriage.
 The space for heraldry suggests these prints, which must have been expensive, were intended for elite customers.
 Several have elaborate "self-borders" of garlands and flowers in the latest Renaissance styles, suggesting that they may have been pasted to card and hung on a wall, and also possibly used as patterns by artisans in more permanent materials.

 Subjects

 The typical subject matter includes pairs of lovers, putti and hunting dogs and their prey; "the prints share a certain thematic consistency found at the intersection between popular songs, pseudochivalric patrician culture, and love".
 Religious subjects, narrative rather than iconic, include a Tobias and the Angel and two versions of Judith Triumphant, brandishing the severed head of Holofernes.
 Some subjects show figures from classical mythology, including the legendary medieval story of Aristotle and Phyllis.

 Both Judith and Phyllis were among the most common subjects in the Power of Women topos, showing famous women dominating or controlling men, and some of the Otto prints illustrate amor crudele or "the cruelty of Love", not entirely seriously.
 At least three show handsome male figures tied to a tree and being abused or menaced by women; two of the males are winged, and so considered as rather grown-up Cupids.
 The motif of the "chastisement" or torture of Cupid is found in various contexts in Italian art of the period; it is supposed to stand for the conquest of lust, but in these rather light-hearted images may represent the revenge of women who had suffered in love, as in the poetry of the Late Roman Ausonius.

 Other types of secular Italian Renaissance art designed for female tastes are the marriage caskets made by the Embriachi workshop and others, and the painted desco da parto or "birthing tray".
 Connections have been made between the iconography of the prints and the trays, while the carved marriage caskets also often have blank shields for heraldry to be painted in.